 Supplied by an ordinary dry "H.T. battery", one may reckon a unit (kilowatt-hour) of electricity to cost some thirty shillings at least.
 From the mains, even allowing for all losses in conversion, one shilling would be a generous estimate.
-One can therefore afford in a mains- Fig. 155 : Showing how the alternating component can be removed from the crude rectified current plenty of anode current, which means, in turn, a more generous output and less need to run the last valve permanently on the verge of distortion due to overloading.
+One can therefore afford in a mains- Fig. 155 : Showing how the alternating component can driven set to use plenty of anode current, which means, in turn, a more generous output and less need to run the last valve permanently on the verge of distortion due to overloading.

-The power is there ; the problem lies in making use of it.
+The power is there; the problem lies in making use of it.